zhangliyi123/MCCI/README.md

 }
 ```
 ### Contact Information:
 If you find any errors or have any questions, please feel free to contact me.
-I am very willing to communicate and learn from everyone.
+I am willing to communicate and learn from everyone.
 My email address is: 1404945515@qq.com.